Princess Charlotte of Monaco (1719–1790): Biography

 Princess Charlotte was born on 19 March 1719 at the Hôtel Matignon in Paris to Jacques I, Prince of Monaco and Louise Hippolyte, Princess of Monaco.
-In 1724, Charlotte was engaged to Frédéric Jules de La Tour d'Auvergne (The Prince d’Auvergne), however the engagement was broken off and she never got married.
+In 1724, Charlotte was engaged to Frédéric Jules de La Tour, Prince d'Auvergne, however the engagement was broken off and she never married.

-In 1733, Pierre Gobert made her portrait.
+In 1733, Pierre Gobert made a portrait of the princess.

-On 21 January 1738 she took religious vows and became a nun at the Convent of the Visitation.
+On 21 January 1738 Charlotte took religious vows and became a nun at the Convent of the Visitation.
 A number of times Charlotte left the convent to visit her family.

 Charlotte received the veil from the hands of the old Archbishop de Besançon.